qdrant/landing_page/qdrant-landing/content/articles/neural-search-tutorial.md

 It provides a way to conveniently download and use many pre-trained models, mostly based on transformer architecture.
 Transformers is not the only architecture suitable for neural search, but for our task, it is quite enough.

-We will use a model called `distilbert-base-nli-stsb-mean-tokens`.
+We will use a model called `all-MiniLM-L6-v2`.
-DistilBERT means that the size of this model has been reduced by a special technique compared to the original BERT.
-This is important for the speed of our service and its demand for resources.
-The word `stsb` in the name means that the model was trained for the Semantic Textual Similarity task.
+This model is an all-round model tuned for many use-cases.
+Trained on a large and diverse dataset of over 1 billion training pairs.
+It is optimized for low memory consumption and fast inference.

 The complete code for data preparation with detailed comments can be found and run in [Colab Notebook](https://colab.research.google.com/drive/1kPktoudAP8Tu8n8l-iVMOQhVmHkWV_L9?usp=sharing).